armanmishra1000/slot/README.md

 # Premium Vegas Slot Machine

 This project is a browser-based slot machine game written in vanilla JavaScript.
 The latest version adds a lightweight [PixiJS](https://pixijs.com/) background layer for smooth graphics and a redesigned interface with a pop-up paytable.
 A new sidebar showcases top players beside the game for a casino-style layout.
+It now also features a spin result display box above the reels that highlights whether you won credits, discounts or nothing after each spin.

 ## Running Locally on macOS